uxff/taniago/README.md

 ```

-# Describe require
+# Describe and specific requirement

-make picset sites, link each other.
+- make picset sites, link each other.
+- make payment, pay for dirpath.
+- save picset list to cache, to mysql.
+- [important] get a face from sub, if no thumb.